quii/learn-go-with-tests/di/readme.md

 # Dependency injection (WIP)

-It is assumed that you have read the structs section before reading this.
+It is assumed that you have read the structs section before as some understanding of interfaces will be needed for this.

 There is _a lot_ of misunderstandings around dependency injection around the programming community.
 Hopefully this guide will show you how